Atlas Coffee Club$14

-Yes, Atlas says that they roast the coffee fresh for every order, butt it would still be nice to see a roast date on the bag.
+Yes, Atlas says that they roast the coffee fresh for every order, but it would still be nice to see a roast date on the bag.

 You can easily update your roast preferences and delivery schedule from your online account.
-Pausing and cancelling the subscription is also very straightforward with no hoops to jump through.
+Pausing and canceling the subscription is also very straightforward with no hoops to jump through.

 To be fair, I never was in a position where I actually needed help with my subscription, but here’s why I still think that Atlas Coffee Club offers 5-star customer service:

 Every step of the experience is clearly communicated to the user.
 Atlas not only sends out an email receipt when an order has been received, but they also send an email when the coffee is shipped.

 They also sent out a few additional “check-in” emails to make sure that I was happy with the service and the coffee.